Facial Pain

 • Don’t over-diagnose sinusitis – many URTIs will produce mild facial ache through a vacuum effect.

-• Remember that shingles can produce pain before the rash – in the acute onset of unexplained unilateral facial pain, warn the patient to report back to the surgery should a blistering rash develop.
+• Remember that shingles can produce pain before the rash – in the acute onset of unexplained unilateral facial pain, warn the patient to report back to the doctor should a blistering rash develop.

 • Refer dental abscesses to a dentist without treating first, to ensure proper investigation, treatment and follow-up – and to encourage the patient to present to the correct agency in future.